r3crsvint3llgnz/recursive-prompting/methodology.md

 ### Move Classification

 I developed a taxonomy of 13 move types based on what I observed in my own prompting.
 Examples include Probe, ScopeTighten, Refine, RoleShift, Meta, and Hypothesis.
 Each prompt I made was manually classified by me into one of these categories.
+For complete definitions and examples of all 13 move types, see [Move Types Reference](move_types_reference.md).

 **Important biases:** I did all classification myself without independent validation.
 This means the labels reflect my own interpretation and include subjective bias.
 Additionally, I tended to analyze conversations I considered "successful," introducing selection bias into the dataset.